sachdh-anand/TestOrbit/Readme.md

 ---

+## 🛠️ My Contributions

+I have built this custom Selenium Pytest POM framework from scratch, focusing on creating a robust and scalable solution for automated testing.
+Here are some key highlights of my work:

+- **Custom Framework Design**: Developed a modular and maintainable framework using the Page Object Model (POM) pattern, ensuring easy scalability and reusability of code.
+- **Data-Driven Testing**: Implemented parameterized test cases using JSON data files, allowing for flexible and comprehensive test coverage.
+- **Enhanced Logging**: Integrated the Loguru library for detailed and structured logging, making it easier to debug and analyze test results.
+- **Environment Configuration**: Utilized environment variables and configuration files to manage different test environments seamlessly.
+- **CI/CD Integration**: Designed the framework to be CI/CD ready, with configurations for generating HTML reports and running tests in parallel.

+This framework demonstrates my ability to design and implement a complete test automation solution, showcasing my skills in Python, Selenium, Pytest, and software testing best practices.

+---

 ## 🚀 Features
 - **Selenium + Pytest Framework**: Clean, maintainable, and reusable test automation using POM.
 - **Data-Driven Testing**: Parameterized test cases using JSON data files.